BarnBridge/BarnBridge-SmartYieldBonds/SPEC.md

   jtokens_total_queued_for_withdrawal -= liquidation.amount;
   jtokens_queued_for_withdrawal_at_risk -= liquidation.amount_at_risk;

-  // In the unlikely case of a negative (liquidation_owed_dai - liquidation.min_dai), recalculate the jToken price.
+  // In the extremely unlikely case of a negative liquidation_owed_dai, recalculate the jToken price.
-  // The current jToken holders will incur the loss if(liquidation_owed_dai < 0) {
+  // The current jToken holders will incur the loss
+  // This should never happen, and if it does we should log it and analyze the circumstances that led to it if(liquidation_owed_dai < 0) {
     recalculateJTokenPrice();
   }